UAE: A Minimally Invasive Treatment Option for Adenomyosis

 Most commonly, adenomyosis symptoms are simply managed—rather than treated—which can prolong the issue and pain.
 Extensive solutions include hysterectomy, or invasive surgery that causes infertility and increases the risk of other extreme health issues.
 The only proven minimally invasive treatment for adenomyosis is uterine artery embolization (UAE).

-What is Urine Artery Embolization (UAE)?
+What is Uterine Artery Embolization (UAE)?

 UAE is a non-invasive treatment option that preserves your uterus and fertility.
 The treatment blocks the blood supply to the adenomyosis, reducing overall symptoms and providing relief.